 Key Performance Indicators (KPIs) and Why They're Important

-Key performance indicators form an important part of the information required to determine and explain how a company progresses towards its business and marketing goals.
-However, many people are confused about what exactly constitutes a key performance indicator or KPI.
+Key performance indicators form an important part of the information required to determine (and explain) how a company will progress forward to meet its business and marketing goals.
+It's important that anyone working in marketing, understand exactly what constitutes a key performance indicator (commonly referred to as KPI).

 There is a subtle difference between key performance indicators and marketing metrics.
 An important point to remember is that KPIs are marketing metrics but not all marketing metrics are KPIs.
 A business must know how to determine which marketing metrics qualify as their key performance indicators.
-These indicators do not necessarily have to be financial but are important in steering marketing vehicles for management.
-Without these indicators and the guidance they provide to businesses, it's nearly impossible for them to achieve their full potential.
+These indicators do not necessarily have to be financial.
+However, these indicators are important in steering marketing vehicles for management.

-- Quantitative: They can be presented in the form of numbers.
+- Quantitative.
+The KPIs can be presented in the form of numbers.

-- Practical: They integrate well with present company processes.
+- Practical.
+The KPIs integrate well with present company processes.

-- Actionable: They can be put into practice to effect desired change.
+- Actionable.
+The KPIs can be put into practical application to effect the desired change.

-A key performance indicator must be based on legitimate data and provide context that echoes business objectives.
-They must be defined in a way that factors beyond the control of a company cannot interfere with their fulfillment.
-Another key factor is that they have specific time-frame divided into key checkpoints.
+To be effective, a key performance indicator must be based on legitimate data and provide context that echoes business objectives.
+They must also be defined in a way that factors beyond the control of a company cannot interfere with.
+Another key factor is that they have a specific time-frame that's divided into key checkpoints.

 Examples of Key Performance Indicators

 An organization’s KPI is not the same as its goal.
-For example, a school may aim that all its students pass a course, but use its failure rate as a KPI to determine its position.
-On the other hand, a business may use the percentage of income it receives from the returning customers as its KPI.
+For example, a school may set a goal that all of its students pass a course, but use its failure rate as a KPI to determine its position.
+And, a business may use the percentage of income it receives from the returning customers as its KPI.